 Because many finches are primarily seed eaters, they really don’t need greens.
 Greens are really just a treat for them and should not be given more than 2x per week (unless in dried form).
 Greens will also make their droppings very wet.
 If they get too many wet foods, it will be difficult to tell if there is a problem.
 Read the full discussion here...

 For chitting seed, I follow the Mike Fidler "idea", but with a few modifications to meet my needs.
 I use the following.
 Mike's exact directions will follow!

 Gouldian finches are notorious for being picky eaters.
 They are often overly cautious or even afraid of new items placed in their cage.
 This link will give you some ideas on how to get them to be less afraid and try new foods as they are introduced to their feeding schedule!

 Whether you are keeping a single pair, or breeding your birds for sale, what you feed them will make a world of difference in their health, appearance, vitality, and success.
 Nutrition is key!
 Get the nutrition right and you'll have very few problems!

-Click each bold line to follow these links for additional information on each topic!
+Click each blue link for additional information on each topic!